roushc-ux/interns2020/README.md

 # interns2020

+### To where should you clone this repo?

+* Use Git Bash to clone the repo to `/c/dev/code/interns2020`; you can do that with the command `git clone git.learninga-z.com:laz/interns2020 /c/dev/code/interns2020`

 ### Steps to install Apache as a service to run this repo:

 * open a Git Bash shell window as administrator